castillohair/Benchling2SBOLv/README.rst

         {'annotation': {'type': 'Gene'},
          'part': 'CDS'})

-This tells ``benchling2sbolv`` to plot annotations with type "Gene" using a CDS glyph as defined by ``dnaplotlib``.
+This tells ``Benchling2SBOLv`` to plot annotations with type "Gene" using a CDS glyph as defined by ``dnaplotlib``.

 Future work
 ===========

-This API client is still in early alpha, and may not support all use cases yet.
+This package is still in early alpha, and may not support all use cases yet.
 Suggestions or bug reports are welcome in the "Issues" section of the github repo.